Biruksahileeshete/Anonymous-Campus-Confession-App/README.md

 npm run build
 ```

+**Deployment Issues**
+- Ensure all environment variables are set in Vercel
+- Check build logs for specific errors
+- Verify database connectivity from production

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.